shopware5/shopware/UPGRADE-5.7.md

 ### Changes

 * Changed behaviour of the translation transfer while setting a product variant as the main variant
+* Changed the test kernel, so PHPUnit tests do no longer ignore PHP warnings and notices and are failing instead

 ## 5.7.18